AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Show and configure network settings
 - [ ] Enable/Disable features
 - [ ] Delete lun: Display if target is in use
-- [ ] Don't display targets in use for permission deletion
 - [ ] Support for apcupsd
 - [ ] Manual selection of block devices (input menu already implemented, but logic is missing)
 - [ ] HDD temp